About low carb and low GI diets

 At best, constantly high insulin levels may make it difficult for the individual to lose or maintain weight.
 However, if the overproduction of insulin is allowed to continue, insulin resistance may develop, more and more needs to be produced to get the same effect, and ultimately the stressed pancreas may cease to produce enough insulin or give up altogether, producing full-blown diabetes.
 Not only that, but there is a growing body of evidence to support the belief that it is these constantly high levels of circulating insulin (and not dietary or blood levels of fat) that are the real culprits in creating the damage that results in cardiovascular disease, whether or not diabetes is present.

-In other words, evidence is growing that the real villain in obesity, heart disease and Type 2 diabetes may be high dietary intake of carbohydrate, not fat.
+In other words, many believe that the real villain in obesity, heart disease and Type 2 diabetes may be high dietary intake of carbohydrate, not fat.
 If this is the case, then it means that for many of us, following the current official 'healthy eating' guidelines may be entirely the wrong way for us to be eating.
 Swedish Diet Doctor Andreas Eenefeldt's article 'How to Reverse Type 2 Diabetes' is an excellent place to learn more.

 A low or controlled carbohydrate way of eating is also increasingly being seen as beneficial in a number of other insulin-related conditions, whether or not weight loss is the primary aim, which include Syndrome X (also called insulin resistance or Metabolic Syndrome) and PCOS (Polycystic Ovary Syndrome).
 Teenage acne is also now believed to be related to insulin levels by some dermatologists, who advocate a low carb diet as treatment.